DarwinNE/FidoCadJ/README.md

   3. How can I run FidoCadJ?
   4. Where can I get help?
 2. Source files and the FidoCadJ Git directories
-3. Working with FidoCadJ sources
+3. Instructions about compiling and running FidoCadJ
   1. Compile and run the sources on a MacOSX operating system (>=10.8)
-  2. Compile and run the sources on an Unix system
+  2. Compile and run the sources on a Unix system
-  3. Compile and run the sources on an Windows system
+  3. Compile and run the sources on a Windows system
   4. Coding conventions
-  5. Automatic tests
+  5. Automated tests
   6. Static code analysis and the quality of the FidoCadJ source code
   7. Android
 4. Help wanted!